Travel

 *When the thought of creating a hot pot dinner is just way too much, recreate some of the Hong Kong style hot pot flavors by just making the sauce to add to your weeknight dinner.
 This way, you’re one step closer when you have the time and energy to pull off the full hot pot “event.”

-• Buy Kathy’s favorite hot pot sauce, Bull Head BBQ sauce, at your nearest Asian grocery store or order it online and experiment.
+• Buy Kathy’s favorite hot pot sauce, Bull Head BBQ sauce, at your nearest Asian grocery store or order it online.
 (Lucky for us, we have a Ranch 99 down the street.)

-• Place the sauce in individual small sauce bowls, and use it on the side of any dinner that contains protein, seafood, or veggies, so your family can use it as a dip.
+• Place the sauce in individual small sauce bowls, and use it on the side of any dinner that contains protein, seafood, or veggies, so your family can use it as a dipping sauce.

-• Once you figure out how you like your hot pot sauce, make extra and save it.
+• Make extra sauce and save it.
 Celebrate your food forward movement – one step at a time- by making a special hot pot dinner when you can, where everyone in the family cooks for themselves, and there aren’t many dishes (even more reasons to love hot pot!)

 Lauran Bell